UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 The search functionality enables users to quickly find specific dishes in both takeouts and recipes.

-Additionally, we managed to implement several desirable features like dietary filters (e.g., vegan, vegetarian, gluten-free) and user profiles, which save favorite dishes for easy access.
+Additionally, we managed to implement several desirable features (should haves) like dietary filters (e.g., vegan, vegetarian, gluten-free) and user profiles, which save favorite dishes for easy access.

 Before starting frontend development, we designed our interfaces in Figma to ensure alignment with our visual goals.
+(Find more information about the UI desing in our [wiki](https://github.com/UOA-CS732-SE750-Students-2024/project-group-playful-penguins/wiki)

 ## 4. Best practices used in development